 Addition, 4/20/22: Holly Holder and her husband Eric.
 Holly died at the age of 50, of breast cancer, in June 2002.
 When I first met her, in around 1989, she was an outgoing, attractive woman with long, gorgeous strawberry blond hair, and a champion golfer.
 She was an attorney who worked for Saunders, Snyder, Ross & Dickson, which imploded, then went out on her own.
 I did not know her well–I may not even have seen her in person again until around March 2002, when I ran into her at a moot court we were both judging at DU.
 She was very changed–gaunt, with hair which looked like a wig–a bubble.
 She appeared panic-stricken and as if she wanted my help.
 But we were assigned to different classrooms so nothing came of this.
 I was shocked, a few months later, to hear she had died.
 Beginning in early 2003 I then began representing homeowners in Spring Creek Ranch, in Summit County, unaware that Holly had represented their homeowners’ association in the same water case, which had been filed 10 years earlier.
 My clients Halena and Gerald Lewis told a strange story about demanding answers from Holly at a meeting, when she broke into tears and begged Halena to fire her.
 Holly was obviously being threatened by someone–and I later found puzzling, irresponsible things she had done in that water case, for the benefit not of her own clients, but of their opponent, Glenn Porzak’s client Nelson Lane.

 I have yet to write about the Spring Creek Ranch matter in this blog.
 In a nutshell, the homeowners’ association was taken over by organized crime, thugs who stole the water and other property interests of my clients, often making “jokes” about killing people, including Holly specifically.
 I learned that Holly’s husband Eric had died in a small plane crash the year before her.
-This makes three, maybe four, untimely deaths associated with Glenn Porzak, the cockroach Victor Boog and the Spring Creek Ranch matter.
+This makes three, maybe four, untimely deaths associated with the thugs Nelson Lane and Bob Swenson, the cockroach Victor Boog, and the rest of that criminal crowd.
 See the entries for Peter Craven and Monte Pascoe, above.